 Do bars in La Linea speak English?

 Some bars near the border area have English-speaking staff due to the cross-border clientele.
-However, most of La Linea is Spanish-speaking.
-Basic Spanish will improve your experience.
+Most of La Linea is Spanish-speaking, so basic Spanish will improve your experience.